-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.Property rights are a global concern that needs to be understood by all of us, write Monique Villa & Peter Rabley
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.Property rights are a global concern that needs to be understood by all of us, write Monique Villa & Peter Rabley

 What would happen if you suddenly lost your home?
 Beyond bricks and mortar, this is a safe place for you and your family.
 It’s your sanctuary, a space which is yours.
 If you were forced from it tomorrow, with no alternative, how would you survive?

 Now imagine that threat of sudden eviction is a constant, daily fear.
 It may sound unlikely.
 But this is the appalling reality for an estimated one billion people worldwide who lack secure rights over the land or property in which they live.
 Without legally recognized documentation, these one billion people face the risk of wrongful eviction and forced displacement.

 Lack of property rights has a ripple effect: if ownership is unclear, investment in infrastructure and basic services will be put on hold, desperate people rely on an underworld of illegal networks to supply services, and the result is a crippling effect on the social and financial stability of the community.

 More people than you would believe are affected.
 In fact, three quarters of the world’s population cannot prove they own or have the rights to use the land on which they live or work.
 90 percent of all Africa’s land is still completely undocumented.
 Women in particular are affected by this vacuum of rights.
 In the Middle East and North Africa region, an estimated 25 million urban women lack equal constitutional and statutory property rights.